 What are the eligibility requirements for the Child Nutrition Program?

-The Child Nutrition Program administered by the US Department of Agriculture provides free or reduced meal programs at schools across the country.
+Child Nutrition Programs administered by the US Department of Agriculture help ensure children across the country receive nutritious meals and snacks.

-There are few programs offered through the USDA including the National School Lunch Program, Pandemic Electronic Benefit Transfer, and Child and Adult Care Food Program that help to ensure low-income children and families have access to nutritional support.
-Each program supports a slightly different groups from a wide range of ages.
-All have the same eligibility requirements.
+There are a few different programs offered through the USDA to provide children lacking food security including the National School Lunch Program, School Breakfast Program, Pandemic Electronic Benefit Transfer, and Child and Adult Care Food Program that help to ensure low-income children and families have access to nutritional support.
+Each program supports slightly different groups from a wide range of ages.
+All have the same eligibility requirements however.

 National School Lunch Program and School Breakfast Program